Can you vibe-code an online marketplace?

 The main reasons boil down to time to launch and reliability.
 More on these challenges next.

-In its entirety, my vibe coding experiment took over 60 hours, after which my marketplace application was ready for an end-to-end demo to my colleagues.
+In total, my vibe coding experiment took over 60 hours, after which my marketplace application was ready for an end-to-end demo for my colleagues.
 I also shared it with several colleagues (technical and non-technical) for deeper testing.

-Unfortunately, a closer look at how things work under the hood and the issues revealed in my colleagues’ tests revealed several critical issues in the core flow, which meant the app didn’t actually do its job in making transactions between people possible.
+Unfortunately, a closer look at how things work under the hood revealed several critical issues in the core flow, meaning the app didn’t actually do its job of enabling transactions between people.
+After all the feedback from my colleagues, I estimated it would take 100–200 hours to reach a state in which all known bugs were fixed, and I could start considering going live.

 Much of that time would go into debugging issues the AI created.
 In one of my experiments, the AI agent marked core features from my requirements as completed early on, including listings, availability, and bookings.
 But when we tested end to end, several basic actions failed.
 Listings couldn’t be edited, time slots couldn’t be added, booking couldn’t be entirely completed.

 Upon further inspection, it turned out these failures traced back to missing connections between features that need to work together as a single transactional system on a marketplace.
-To the booking flow of my sauna marketplace, repeated fixes were needed due to abandoned pending bookings, race conditions, and premature time slot locking.
+In the booking flow of my sauna marketplace, repeated fixes were needed due to abandoned pending bookings, race conditions, and premature time-slot locking.

-There were even critical bugs in payments that would be devastating for the user experience if they ended up in the live version.
-For example bookings repeatedly reached a “confirmed” state while payments stayed pending, which broke the cancellation logic.
-In other cases, a Stripe payment succeeded on the backend but the interface showed “processing” because webhook updates were missing or payment intent handling was incorrect.
+There were even critical payment bugs that would be devastating to the user experience if they ended up in the live version.
+For example, bookings repeatedly reached the “confirmed” state while payments remained pending, breaking the cancellation logic.
+In other cases, a Stripe payment succeeded on the backend, but the interface showed “processing” because webhook updates were missing or payment intent handling was incorrect.

 I stopped after 60 hours, not because I gave up, but because the pattern was clear: each fix created new problems faster than it solved old ones.
 And if I were launching a real business, I wouldn't have another 200 hours to spare.

-I also can’t shake the feeling that for an average founder, 60 hours for a demo and 100-200 hours to fix bugs is actually too optimistic.
-Given my background, I was able to give the AI really specific instructions based on my knowledge of marketplaces.
+I also can’t shake the feeling that for an average founder, 60 hours for a demo and 100–200 hours to fix bugs is too optimistic.
+Given my background, I was able to give the AI very specific instructions informed by my knowledge of marketplaces.
 An average founder working on their first marketplace doesn't have this background.

-Knowing that tools exist that can get my business idea live reliably, without bugs, in a matter of days (and I’ll shamelessly plug Sharetribe here), this considerable time investment also seems to not gain me anything.
-Especially when I know I can later expand on that platform as much as I want with custom code.
+Knowing that tools exist that can reliably get my business idea live, bug-free, in a matter of days and expand with code later (and I’ll shamelessly plug Sharetribe here), this considerable time investment doesn't seem to have gained me anything.

 So all the fixing and refixing bugs would only slow me down on what actually counts: getting my business live in front of real people so I can start growing, iterating, and building my competitive moat.